 Sighing, I give up.
 The poking was just too irritating and plus, he might leave me alone once I tell him.
 “Annabella.”

 Xavier grins in success as he leans back in his chair.
-His cocky face making it hard to resist the urge to punch him.
+His cocky face made it hard to resist the urge to punch him.

 His eyes were studying me, taking in everything about me.
-His grey eyes lingering on my face.
+His grey eyes lingered on my face.

 Third person POV